saintsal/supershadowy/index.md

     Super Shadowy meets are for practitioners and autodidacts to learn from each other.

     **Safe spaces of practitioners only.**   When it's just us, we can be truly honest about how things are going.
 (For example, coders-only means nobody hustling to recruit them.
-Founders-only means no investors, employees or clients listening to impress.)
+Founders-only means no investors, employees or clients to impress.)

     We share **first-hand experience only** to keep things real, avoid hype, and expose all those little tricks you do naturally but never think to explain.